Orange to take legal action after report of spying via its cable

 “We will take legal action in the next few days because we want to know more about the eventuality that Orange data may have been intercepted,” an Orange spokeswoman said on Monday, adding that Orange had had no role whatsoever in the spying.

-Under the French legal system, a company or a person can file a complaint, not necessarily against a particular person or organization, to trigger an investigation and kick-start a legal process.
+Under the French legal system, a company or a person can file a complaint, not necessarily against a particular person or organisation, to trigger an investigation and kick-start a legal process.

 Orange has not decided yet whether it will launch an individual action or whether it could join an existing legal action launched in July by the International Federation of Human Rights, the spokeswoman added.

-A White House-appointed panel has proposed curbs on some key NSA surveillance operations, recommending limits on a program to collect records of billions of telephone calls, and new tests before Washington spies on foreign leaders.
+A White House-appointed panel has proposed curbs on some key NSA surveillance operations, recommending limits on a programme to collect records of billions of telephone calls, and new tests before Washington spies on foreign leaders.
+(Reporting by Muriel Boselli; Editing by Alison Williams)